aathanor/ResearchSite/content/PatterConstellations-Formalism.md

 # On the Dual Modes of Word Function

 Say "rose" while pointing at a flower.
 The word labels the thing.
 Now say "A rose is a flower."
-The same word now characterizes or classifies.
+The same word now characterizes or classifies (try for the moment to make abstraction of the reference theory).
 Same sound, different job.
-We call these functions object-word ($x^o$) and concept-word $x^c$
+I call these functions object-word ($x^o$) and concept-word $x^c$

 The object-word labels experienced things.
 The concept-word operates abstractly, describing types or categories (It will be defined later on as a label for language patterns).
 You write them the same way.
 You say them the same way.
 Only context shows which function operates.